Graham King, M.D.

 - Strange cylinders, chargers or batteries lying around

-Remember, it's important to have conversations rather than suspicion and accusations.
-Encourage your teen to look into the warnings and media stories related to vaping, or reach out to his or her primary care provider with questions.
+Remember, it's essential to have conversations rather than suspicions and accusations.
+Encourage your teen to look into the warnings and media stories related to vaping or contact their healthcare team with questions.

-Many providers ask their patients about alcohol, drug use and smoking, yet forget to ask about vaping.
+Many healthcare professionals ask their patients about alcohol, drug use and smoking, yet forget to ask about vaping.
 Project for Teens is an example of a local outreach program that provides support and education on the dangers of vaping.
 Similar programs may be available in your area.
-Resources are available to help teens quit through the American Lung Association and teen.smokefree.gov.
+Find resources to help teens quit through the American Lung Association and teen.smokefree.gov.

-It's up to everyone to work together as a community to stop the young population from starting or continually using vaping products.
+It's up to everyone to work together as a community to stop the young population from starting or continuing to use vaping products.